+- BSJ Memo: Video Monitoring

 - Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons August 1, 2017

 - Pre-Audit Questionnaire/Adult Prisons & Jails

 - Camera Numbers & Locations

-- Statement of Status (No Substantial Expansion or Modification)

-- Memo: Cameras Video Camera Upgrades

-- Meeting Minutes Operations June 5, 2018

 - Interviews:

-- MTC Director of Policy & Audits/Agency Assistant PREA Coordinator

 - o Warden

-- o Facility PREA Compliance Manager
+- Facility PREA Compliance Manager

 - o Management Staff

-(A) Policy requires that when designing or acquiring any new facility and in planning and substantial expansion or modification of existing facilities, the agency consider the effect of the design, acquisition, expansion, or modification upon the agency's ability to protect inmates from sexual abuse.
-Interviews with the PREA Compliance Manager and Warden indicated that was no major expansion during the past three years.
-If there was a major expansion, that he and the Facility PREA Compliance Manager would be involved in any planning?
+(A) Policy requires that when designing or acquiring any new facility and in planning a substantial expansion or modification of existing facilities, the agency considers the effect of the design, acquisition, expansion, or modification upon the agency's ability to protect inmates from sexual abuse.
+Interviews with the PREA Compliance Manager and Warden indicated that there was no major expansion during the past three years.
+If there was a major expansion, the Warden and the Facility PREA Compliance Manager would be involved in any planning.

-(B) The facility Management Team indicated when installing or updating a video monitoring system, electronic surveillance system, or other monitoring technology, the plan will consider how the technology may enhance the facility's ability to protect inmates from sexual abuse.
+(B) The Facility Management Team indicated that when installing or updating a video monitoring system, electronic surveillance system, or other monitoring technology, the plan will consider how the technology may enhance the facility's ability to protect inmates from sexual abuse.